Somi-AI/awesome-ai-tools/README.md

 # awesome-ai-tools
-An awesome list of AI tools to help you automate, optimize, and accelerate your daily workflows.

-Feel free to contribute and also submit your AI tools on Somi AI for free

 Welcome to Awesome AI Tools — a curated directory of the best generative AI tools, large language models (LLMs), and automation products available today.
 Whether you're a developer, founder, creator, or simply curious about the latest in AI, This list is designed to help you discover powerful tools to boost productivity, streamline workflows, and unlock new possibilities.

 Have an AI product you’re building or using?
-Share it with us in the comments or submit it directly to Somi AI — it's free!
+Share it with us in the comments or submit it directly to [Somi AI](https://somi.ai/) for free

 Let’s build a resource that empowers the community to make smarter, faster, and more AI-powered decisions.